 Need advice about choosing the best timber for your decking project?

 For more information or advice about selecting the best timber for decking, please get in touch with our timber specialists at Mortlock Timber.
-With over 80 years combined industry experience we can help you find a solution with long-lasting and impressive results.
+With over 80 years of combined industry experience, we can help you find a solution with long-lasting and impressive results.

 We look forward to helping you bring your project to life.